-Solidarity with the agenda
+Solidarity on the agenda

 Argentino, mendocino.
 Licenciado en Comunicación Social y Locutor.
 Emisor de mensajes, en cualquiera de sus formas.
 Poseedor de uno de los grandes privilegios de la vida: trabajar de lo que me apasiona.
 Lo que me gusta del mensaje escrito es el arte de la imaginación que genera en el lector.
 Te invito a mis aventuras.